play / 2014

 Local businesses will gain exposure and traffic from the expected 10,000+ attendees over the course of the weekend.

 QueerFest performers and exhibitors will benefit not only from the spotlight offered to them on the festival’s stages, but also from the opportunity to represent and show appreciation for the community they come from.

 Please identify any partners or collaborators who will work with you on this project.

-Critical to this collaboration: constant communication between the QueerFest committee and Pasadena Arts Council regarding budget/expenses; Pasadena Arts Council’s pre-approval on all grant applications; and their assistance on reaching out to their base for fundraising opportunities.
+Critical to this collaboration: constant communication between the QueerFest committee and Pasadena Arts Alliance regarding budget/expenses; Pasadena Arts Alliance’s pre-approval on all grant applications; and their assistance on reaching out to their base for fundraising opportunities.